 Critters in your CarFall/Winter is the most common time that mice or other rodents like to set up homes for the winter--and your vehicle is a favorite target.
 They can cause extensive damage by gnawing away at under hood wiring or under the dash if they get in.

-Part of the blame for their appetite for wiring is from the naturally based compounds that often coat the wiring harnesses.
 But in many cases, it is simply the desire to stay warm and protected, and the engine compartment or heater ducts is very attractive to them for that purpose.

 They can also enter a vehicle's Heater/AC system through the fresh air duct and cause damage to the heater and air conditioner components by jamming them with nesting materials, not to mention the bad odor if they choose to make your heater their final resting place.